Understand AI and data traffic with policy, cost, and routing context.

 Label Support

 O(1) array-based lookup via the LabelEnum trait.
-Counters, gauges, and histograms all support labeled variants with zero overhead per metric access.
+Counters, gauges, and histograms all support labeled variants with predictable per-metric access.

 Runtime-labeled metrics with canonicalized BTreeMap label sets.
 Automatic stale series eviction with configurable cycle thresholds to prevent unbounded cardinality.